BethelhemJankebed/Team-collaboration/README.md

 # Team-collaboration
 # Hangman Game with IQ Scoring

 This is an interactive **Hangman** game implemented in C++ with an added feature of IQ scoring.
-The game randomly selects a word from a predefined list of fruits, and you need to guess the letters in the word within a limited number of attempts.
+The game randomly selects a word from a predefinned list of fruits, and you need to guess the letters in the word within a limited number of attempts.
 For each wrong guess, your IQ score decreases, and if you use a hint, you lose more IQ points.
 If you guess the word correctly, you gain IQ points!

 Features